kaushalnavneet/compliance-cd-toolchain/setup.md

 ### 5. Run the CD Pipeline

-- The CD Pipeline can be triggered manually or automatically by committing to the `prod_candidate` branch of the inventory repository.
 - Make sure the PR & CI Pipeline ran successfully before running the `Promotion Pipeline`.
-- The Promotion Pipeline creates a `Pull Request` with the content of the inventory on the `master` branch targeting the `prod_candidate` branch.
-If this `Pull Request` gets merged, it triggers the CD Pipeline.
+- The Promotion Pipeline creates a `Pull Request` with the content of the inventory on the Inventory Source Environment (eg: `master`) branch targeting the Inventory Target Environment branch (eg: `staging`).
+An intermediary candidate branch is created (eg: `staging_candidate`), where the PR will be targeted.
+If this `Pull Request` gets merged, it triggers the `CD Pipeline`.
 - First, use the `Manual Promotion Trigger` to start the `Promotion Pipeline`.
 - _Optional_: To recieve Slack notifications from this pipeline, turn the `slack-notifications` environment variable to `1`.
 - If the `Promotion Pipeline` ran successfully, the `create-promotion-pull-request` Task should provide you a link to the aforementioned `Pull Request`.
+- Complete the fields in the `PR`, to generate the `Change Request` for ServiceNow in the `CD Pipeline` run.
 - Merge the `Pull Request` from the Github UI.
 Merging will trigger the run of `CD Pipeline`.

-Note: You can also trigger the `CD Pipeline` manually, just make sure the `PR` & `CI` pipelines were successful and the `prod_candidate` branch in the Inventory Repository has the contents of the `master` branch.
+Note: You can also trigger the `CD Pipeline` manually, just make sure the `PR` & `CI` pipelines were successful and the intermediary candidate branch (eg: `staging_candidate`) in the Inventory Repository has the contents of the `master` branch.